Tim Jamieson: Coaching career

 Jamieson's first coaching job was as an assistant coach at his alma mater, the University of New Orleans.
 While Jamieson was on the staff, the New Orleans Privateers made the NCAA tournament four times in five years and made the 1984 College World Series.
 In 1988, Jamieson returned to his hometown as an assistant coach for the Missouri Tigers under Gene McArtor.

 When McArtor retired following the 1994 season, Jamieson took over as head coach.
 In 1996, just his second season as head coach, and Missouri's last in the Big Eight Conference, Jamieson led the Tigers to a conference championship and was named Big 8 Coach of the Year.

 From 2003 to 2009, Jamieson led Missouri to seven consecutive NCAA tournaments.
 In the 2006 NCAA Division I baseball tournament, Missouri won the Malibu regional, becoming the first #4 seed ever to win a regional.
 In 2007, Jamieson won Big 12 Conference Baseball Coach of the Year honors, leading Missouri to 42 wins and earning a #1 seed and a place as a regional host in the 2007 NCAA Division I baseball tournament.

 In 2012, Jamieson led Missouri to its first Big 12 Conference baseball tournament championship.
 Jamieson had previously led Missouri to the Big 12 Conference baseball tournament Championship Game on three occasions, losing to Oklahoma State in 2004, Texas in 2009, and Texas A&M in 2011.

 Jamieson has had 58 players selection in the Major League Baseball Draft, including three first round draft choices in Max Scherzer, Aaron Crow, and Kyle Gibson.
 Ten Missouri players have earned All-American honors under Jamieson and 30 players have earned All-Conference honors with Aaron Senne earning Big 12 Conference Baseball Player of the Year honors and Max Scherzer and Aaron Crow earning Big 12 Conference Baseball Pitcher of the Year honors.

 After the 2016 season, Jamieson resigned from his position as head coach after 28 years at Missouri.

+Jamieson returned to coaching in 2020, becoming pitching coach for Southern Illinois, after working as an analyst for the SEC Network for Missouri baseball games.
+After three seasons, Jamieson then was hired as pitching coach for Memphis.

+In 2023, Jamieson was elected to the University of Missouri Intercollegiate Athletics Hall of Fame.
+Also in 2023, Jamieson returned to Missouri as pitching coach under Kerrick Jackson.
+Jackson and Jamieson had previously worked together at Missouri and Memphis.
+Jamieson resigned from his pitching coach position following the 2025 season.